Repair of an Ascending Aortic Aneurysm

 The aorta is the main blood vessel that carries blood away from your heart and to

 your body.
-It is shaped like a walking cane with a curved handle.
+It's shaped like a walking cane with a curved handle.
 An ascending aortic

-aneurysm is an abnormal bulging and weakening in your aorta at the point before the
+aneurysm is an abnormal bulging and weakening in your aorta at the upward part of

 If an aortic aneurysm ruptures, it can cause life-threatening bleeding.
 An aneurysm